7 Ways To Save Money In Cusco, Peru

 5. Eat At Street Markets

+Another one of the best ways to save money in Cusco is eating at the street markets.
 For authentic Peruvian cuisine that won’t challenge your budget, choose local street markets for lunch rather than dining out at a touristy restaurant.

 Head to San Pedro Market for snacks like fresh fruit, bags of nuts, smoothies, or sandwiches of meat and cheese.